saghevli/wanna_see_it/README.md

 #Sample exercise for "Wanna See It?"#

+Simple API for "Wanna See It?".
+Users are presented with a text description of a photo.
+If they choose, they can view it (once).
+This API currently supports:

+* User login
+* Post creation
+* Post consumption
+* Permalinks

 ##Notes##

 User login is currently mostly mocked.
 A full sytstem would require OAUTH or other fully fledged authentication scheme, without personally implemented crypto.
 Images are posted at /postimg, with the specified parameters passed as urlencoded values.
 Images are consumed at the /posts endpoint, which is passed a count and an offset.
 This would enable a simple, descending order by date API, which would allow a user to scroll through a chronological feed of posts.
 Supporting other consumption patters, such as viewing posts by user, or searches for data contained in a posts text field would require additional database indexes on those fields (to operate at scale).